Social care

 Moving from child to adult services

-The separates children from young people at the ending of compulsory school leaving age, broadly, at 16 years of age.
+The Children and Families Act 2014 separates children from young people at the ending of compulsory school leaving age, broadly, at 16 years of age.
 However for the purposes of social care law, until a young person is 18 they are still classed as a child.
-Therefore, for the purposes of social care if the young person is under 18 your child’s needs are assessed under the .
+Therefore, for the purposes of social care if the young person is under 18 your child’s needs are assessed under the Children Act 1989.

-The applies to disabled adults aged 18 or over, with some exceptions and transitional arrangements, and their carers.
+The Care Act 2014 applies to disabled adults aged 18 or over, with some exceptions and transitional arrangements, and their carers.
 The Act places a clear duty on the local authority to ‘promote the wellbeing of disabled adults and their carers’.

 Your child’s right to an assessment